-A ‘numbered bank account’ is a bank account in Switzerland where the name of the account holder is not revealed, even to most of its staff.
-This in addition to Swiss law requiring all their banks (and accounts) keeping the identity of their clients confidential.
+A ‘numbered bank account’ is a type of white-glove bank account in Switzerland where the name of the account holder is not revealed, even to the staff.

 In the tradecraft of money, privacy is the armor and anonymity is the weapon.